johndpotts/johndpotts-blog-old/src/pages/2018-08-09-design-patterns-2-observer/index.md

      // "observer 2 responsing to event 3"
 	 // "observer 3 responsing to event 3"
 	 // "observer 1 responsing to event 3"
-	 // (note that since observer 1 was push onto the back of the array it is now firing last) }
+     /* (note that since observer 1 was pushed onto the back of the array it is now firing last)*/ }

 run();